 Which brings us back to Grindelwald.
 As of the end of HBP, we still didn’t know why he was introduced to the series either.

-It now does look as if he was supposed to have been involved with some variant of WWII, after all.
+It does now look as if he was supposed to have been involved with some variant of WWII, after all.
 Even if Rowling never bothered to finish the job of building him (or WWII) into the Potterverse in any plausible manner.
-Hence my dinner of crow casserole.

 But I still didn’t buy any of the Dark Lord Grindelwald theories which have been clogging the internet since the fandom found its way online.
 And I still didn’t see any reason why I should.
 And I am still not even convinced that they are feasible.
 No, not even in the wake of DHs.
 Although I have to admit that any number of the variants produced in fanfic are more feasible than Rowling’s.